mcanouil/quarto-collapse-output/README.md

 - **`javascript`**: Delegates the collapse to JavaScript at runtime.
   The JavaScript file will be loaded and handle the collapse dynamically.

-### Using `output-fold` Chunk Option
+### Using `output-fold` Code Cell Option

-To collapse output for a specific code cell, use the `output-fold: true` chunk option:
+To collapse output for a specific code cell, use the `output-fold: true` code cell option:

 ````markdown
 ```{language}